Travelling to Sunderland

 Sunderland: getting around

 Take a bus to Sunderland and your journey will be quick and easy.
-What’s more, you’ll feel right at home with added extras like free WiFi and power sockets so you can charge your gadgets.
+What’s more, you’ll feel right at home with added extras like free WiFi* and charging points* so you can charge your gadgets.

 Your megabus will drop you off in the centre of Sunderland, just a five-minute walk away from The Bridges shopping centre and less than a 10-minute walk from the University of Sunderland.
 In fact, the whole city is really walkable, so grab a map from the Sunderland Tourist Information Centre on Fawcett Street and get exploring.
 There are also plenty of local buses and the Tyne and Wear Metro, which will take you to all the main attractions.

 If you want to check out the surrounding area, you can get to buzzing Newcastle and Gateshead in under half an hour on the train.
 Or if you fancy visiting the historic castle at Durham, it takes around an hour to get there by bus.
 The beautiful North Pennines are also within easy reach.